Introduction:

 This unique Kaas Plateau Ecosystem has gained recognition as a biodiversity hotspot and has been designated as a UNESCO World Natural Heritage Site.

-What are the environmental issues in Kaas Plateau?
+What are the environmental issues in the Kaas Plateau?

 Habitat destruction and fragmentation are two critical environmental issues that have a significant impact on biodiversity and Kaas Plateau ecosystems.